A Guide to Respellings

 Respellings_Step_by_step_6

 7. That’s it!
-Your word is ready for the AI to predict.
+Your word is ready for the AI to pronounce it correctly.

-8. Click “create” and listen to the result.
+8. Test it out in the Pronunciation section of Studio and listen to the result.

 Use the column headers like a fill-in-the-blank sentence: